 Our son Dillon started the Montessori system at a previous school for roughly one year and although we were happy with his development, it wasn’t until we moved to Rancho Bernardo and enrolled him into Country Montessori did we really see the value in choosing the right school.
 At 3 years of age, we were amazed at how quickly, yet subtle his personality started to develop, even though he’d already been in the Montessori setting for over 12 months.
 For example, within the first couple weeks of returning home from school, we noticed a change in his mannerisms; he was less likely to have an outburst and used his hands to request attention by tapping on the person whose attention he sought.
 Additionally, over the first couple months, we noticed an intense desire to be involved in household chores such as sweeping, moping, cleaning mirrors and feeding the animals.
 When it came to cooking, we had to purchase a step stool as he demanded to be a part of cracking eggs, mixing batter and chopping vegetables.
 Now that he’s been with Country for 8 months, as well turned 4, we’ve grown into this new normal where our lives seem to have a sense of order, structure and healthy communication.
 We are able to gauge this time in his life against our older son who is 11 and did not experience the Montessori, rather a play based preschool and public elementary school system.
 If I had someone to tell me back then what I have been able to see now, I’d be so grateful for the information as the value is simply worth every penny.
 We are thrilled to have him at Country Montessori where he has developed incredible interests, shows to have respect for others beyond what is typical for this age and his love for learning is apparent.
 We would recommend any family who is considering Montessori to visit CMS and are confident they will not consider any other program, it’s far superior to what we have experienced.Shannon and David Rice: parents of Dillon, Bumblebees

 Our elementary program is an extension of our Early Childhood (Preschool and Kindergarten) program.
 We follow Montessori “Best Practices” and maintain the highest standards of Montessori education while remaining true to its principles and philosophy.
 The child coming from Early Childhood (Preschool and Kindergarten) to elementary has an especially smooth transition because the materials build upon each other.
-The materials he built his foundation on are present in the lower elementary classroom as well.
+The materials he/she built a foundation and are present in the lower elementary classroom as well.
 The materials, the way in which the environments are set up make a wonderful bridge from one level to the other.
 We also carefully transfer the child’s records from Early Childhood (Preschool and Kindergarten) to Lower Elementary and from Lower to Upper Elementary this includes teachers getting together to talk about the social, emotional and academic needs of the individual children.

 It took us a long time to finally decide the elementary school for our daughter Serena.
 We only have less than few weeks to apply for the school, take the assessment and complete her enrollment.
 We just want to say thank you so much for everything that you have done to help us make it to CMS.
 It only took several hours between we submitted the online application and received a phone call from CMS.
 Sheila, Adela and the whole CMS staff are amazingly efficient!
 We are also happy that CMS team was working with us to determine Serena’s level before her admission.
 The individualized assessment is highly appreciated.